vinayak-pathak/BME_590_R_for_Datascience_Group_7/README.md

 #### Processed Version: Uploaded in the repository.
 #### Course: BME-590 R for Data-Science, Fall 2020
 #### Course Instructor(s): Prof. Jessilyn Dunn, Will Wang(TA)
-#### Brief Description: This repository the for final project for Group 7 of the course R for Data Science -Fall 2020
+#### Brief Description: This repository contains the code and the processed dataset for the final project for Group 7.
 #### Authors: Jingjing Shi, Jack Li and Vinayak Pathak(Group 7)
 ## Project Description:
 Detection  and  classification of workplace stress, finds relevance in increasing the overall organizational output and designing stress intervention strategies for enhancing the employee performance.
 In this paper, several models were applied to classify multiple and binary stress levels, and 99.5% accuracy was achieved by random forest in binary classification.
 These modelling approaches can then be extended to a more comprehensive setting, that involves a diverse group of working individuals under different workplace conditions.